AbhiXverse/Solidity-journey/Ethereum 101 - Day 01.md

 - Halting Problem in Etheruem:

      -  Ethereum's Ethereum Virtual Machine (EVM) can read and write data to memory, making it a Turing-complete system
 - What is the halting problem:
-    - In Turing-complete system, it's impossible to determine in advance whether a given pr
+    - In Turing-complete system, it's impossible to determine in advance whether a given program will eventually stop or run forever.
+This is known as the halting problem
+- How does this affect Ethereum